Working from home

 - Beware of email/phishing scams.
 DO NOT click on any messages or links from unknown or unexpected sources and take the 15 minute email phishing course.
 Report suspicious emails by sending them as attachments to firstname.lastname@example.org.

 - Install anti-virus software on all your computers.
 University managed desktop and laptop computers come with McAfee Endpoint security already installed.
 However, anyone using a device other than a University managed computer should install an anti-virus application immediately.
+Please note that the following links are recommendations only, and are not supported by IT Services:

 - Keep your software up to date.